Juanmihd/CppChallenges/CtCI/Chapter18/readme.txt

 Problems not yet solved of chapter 18

-18.3 Write a method to randomly generate a set of m integers from an array of size n.
-Each element must have equal probability of being chosen.

 18.4 Write a method to count the number of 2s that appear in all the numbers between 0 and n (inclusive).
 Example:
 Input: 25